 With an increase in global mobility, organizations are looking for ways to create flexible and affordable relocation packages.
 In fact, recent research shows that 88 percent of companies are incorporating aspects of core-flex policies into their mobility programs.
+This requires designing a core-flex model program.
 But what are core-flex policies exactly, and how can they benefit both employees and employers?

 What is a Core-Flex Policy?

 A core-flex policy is a corporate mobility policy that consists of two core components.
 The first component comprises relocation benefits that all transferees need: travel costs, household goods transportation and other benefits that the company may consider critical.
 The second component includes a range of services that can be added depending on the individual’s needs, such as spousal and family support, home sale and purchase assistance, pet care and transportation, administrative and tax support, immigration services, language and cultural support, etc.